cljfx/cljfx/README.md

 (that object may be mutable — usually it's a javafx object), that also has a reference to said object instance.

 Lifecycle is well, a lifecycle of a component.
-It gets created from a description once, advanced to new description zero or more times, and then deleted.
+Component gets created from a description once, advanced to new description zero or more times, and then deleted.
 Cljfx is a composition of multiple different lifecycles, each useful in their own place. `opts` is a map that contains some data used by different lifecycles.
 2 opt keys that are used by default in cljfx are:
 - `:fx.opt/type->lifecycle` — used in `dynamic` lifecycle to select what lifecycle will be actually used for description based by value in `:fx/type` key.